 My Personal Favorite Best Non Toxic Sunscreen Options

 It has an SPF of 30 with the active ingredients: Zinc Oxide 19%.
-This is a great lotion for the entire family.
+This is an excellent lotion for the entire family.
 It is water-resistant.
-It is smooth and blends into the skin so it does not leave a white cast.
+It is smooth and blends into the skin, so it does not leave a white cast.

 A little goes a long way.
 I use it on my entire body, including my face, especially on those long beach days.

-The Countersun Daily Sheer Defense for the Face has SPF of 25.
+The Countersun Daily Sheer Defense for the Face has an SPF of 25.
 Its active ingredient is zinc oxide at 14.96%.
-This option is thinner than Beautycounter’s lotion so it is great for everyday use and can be layered with makeup.
+This option is thinner than Beautycounter’s lotion, which is excellent for everyday use and can layer with makeup.

 I wear this daily on top of the Dew Skin Tinted Moisturizer on days I know I will be outside.

-This sunscreen stick has a formulation with SPF 30 and active ingredient zinc oxide at 15.4%.
-This is the kids’ favorite for their face.
-I actually keep one in the car and we pass it around in the morning on the way to school for everyone to apply.
+This sunscreen stick has a formulation with SPF 30 and the active ingredient zinc oxide at 15.4%.
+This is the kids’ favorite for their faces.
+I keep one in the car, and we pass it around in the morning on the way to school for everyone to apply.

-This is also the perfect lip balm with SPF.
-It can be hard to find safer lip options without the harmful ingredients.
+The Mineral Sunscreen Stick is also the perfect lip balm with SPF.
+It can be hard to find safer lip options without harmful ingredients.

 This mist has SPF of 30 and the active ingredient is zinc oxide at 14.5%.
 While I am not a mist sunscreen fan in general, this is great when kids are sandy and I need to reapply.
 I have always preferred lotion to a mist because I can get better coverage and do not feel like I am wasting product.

-This is a tinted moisturizer offer light coverage with SPF of 20.
-It’s active ingredient is zinc oxide 14%.
+This is a tinted moisturizer that offers light coverage with an SPF of 20.
+Its active ingredient is zinc oxide 14%.
 I wear this daily.
-If I am going to be in the direct sun for extended time, I do apply the Daily Sheer Defense for the Face or the Mineral Sunscreen Lotion on top.
+If I am going to be in the direct sun for an extended time, I do apply the Daily Sheer Defense for the Face or the Mineral Sunscreen Lotion on top.